Check us out on

 RENEW TODAY, TELL YOUR FRIENDS...SPREAD THE WORD!

-WLALA Member Jan Frankel Schau's article, "Explore the subtleties and styles of mediation," was published in the Los Angeles Daily Journal on September 27, 2013.
+WLALA Member Jan Frankel Schau's article, "An Honest Broker's Approach to Mediated Settlements," was published in the Daily Journal on November 22, 2013.
 Congratulations, Jan!

 WLALA Job Bank